emory-qtm/capstone-neighborhoodnexus-publicneeddashboard/README.md

 ## Overview

-This dashboard strives to help nonprofit organizations in Georgia resolve or alleviate the problem of responding to rapid changes in public sentiments that need quick attention.
+This [real-time interactive dashboard](https://datastudio.google.com/reporting/6ac7cce1-b42c-412f-ab3e-03f1a1995886) strives to help nonprofit organizations in Georgia resolve or alleviate the problem of responding to rapid changes in public sentiments that need quick attention.
 It aims to provide both real-time and historical insights of topics that are relevant to nonprofit services.
 In this way, these organizations would be able to monitor real-time changes in the needs of people in Georgia and visualize past trends in these needs.
 To achieve this, we incorporated different types of data visualizations to present the data in a more user-friendly way while displaying the most important information.
 We also embedded filter controls so that users of this dashboard may navigate more easily and change the outlook according to their interests if needed.

 ## Intended Use of Dashboard